Common side effects

 When to seek help

-If you have side effects or feel unwell after your vaccination, speak with your family doctor or call Healthline on 0800 358 5453.
+If you have concerns or feel unwell after your vaccination, speak with your family doctor or other health professional, or call Healthline on 0800 358 5453.

 If you’re concerned about your safety, call 111.
 Tell them you’ve had a COVID-19 vaccination so they can assess you properly.

-If you’ve had a severe or immediate allergic reaction to any vaccine or injection in the past, tell the person giving you the vaccine.
+If you’ve had a severe or immediate allergic reaction to any vaccine or injection in the past, tell your vaccinator when you arrive.

 Serious allergic reactions do happen but are extremely rare.

-If you have a reaction when getting the vaccine, a health worker will be there to treat you immediately.
+If you have a reaction when getting the vaccine, a health worker will be there to look after you and make sure you’re okay.

-If you experience side effects (also known as adverse events) after receiving a COVID-19 vaccine, we encourage you to report them.
+If you experience side effects after receiving a COVID-19 vaccine, we encourage you to report them.